Consumers buy differently today than they did 10 years ago.

-But in recent years, we're seeing manufacturers who are ready to get their hands dirty and create a new website on their own.
+But recently, we're seeing more manufacturers who are ready to get their hands dirty and create a new website on their own.
 With so many easy digital tools out there, it's no surprise manufacturing and industrial companies are taking the initiative.

 One of the best options in the website builder market for manufacturers today is WordPress.
-More than 75 million websites are using WordPress as a Content Management System (CMS) right now (that's 34% of all websites in the world).
+More than 64 million websites are using WordPress.
 This platform allows you to create strong experiences for your customers and gives you the tools you need to make edits as needed and make sure your site is getting found by relevant users.

-And then there's Wix, which our data shows is another popular alternative you may have come across for website design is Wix.
+And then there's Wix, which our data shows as another popular alternative you may have come across for website design.
 So how does Wix stack up against WordPress?
 Which one should you choose for your website platforms?
 Let's go through a quick comparison.

 The biggest difference between WordPress and Wix for manufacturers is customization.

-Wix is appealing to small manufacturing businesses and startups for its drag-and-drop features that allow you to design a simple website without any formal training in design or development.
-However, these businesses then find themselves running into limitations very quickly.
+Wix is appealing to small manufacturing businesses and startups for its drag-and-drop features that allow you to design a simple website without formal design or development training.

-With WordPress, users download the software before they can build a site (a good thing, because it creates a website platform that can be modified and redistributed again and again for free).
+With WordPress, users download the software before building a site (a good thing, because it creates a website platform that can be modified and redistributed again and again for free).
 Although Wix users don't need to spend much time to learn the platform like WordPress

 WordPress vs. Wix: Which is Optimized for SEO?